MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/similar-remarketing-list.md

 **Delete:** Not supported

 ## <a name="sourceid"></a>Source Id
-The Bing Ads identifier of the remarketing list that Bing Ads used to generate this similar remarketing list.
+The Microsoft Advertising identifier of the remarketing list that Microsoft Advertising used to generate this similar remarketing list.

 **Add:** Not supported
 **Update:** Not supported